Post-surjectivity and balancedness of cellular automata over groups

-Example~\ref{ex:postsurj-1d} depends critically on dimension 1, where \ca\ that are injective on periodic configurations are reversible.
+Proposition~\ref{prop:postsurj-1d} depends critically on the group being $\Zset$, where \ca\ that are injective on periodic configurations are reversible.
 Moreover, in our final step, we invoke the Garden of Eden theorem, which we know from~\citep{csms99} not to hold for \ca\ on generic groups.
-Not all is lost, however: maybe, by explicitly adding the pre-injectivity requirement, we can recover Example~\ref{ex:postsurj-1d} on more general groups?
+Not all is lost, however: maybe, by explicitly adding the pre-injectivity requirement, we can recover Proposition~\ref{prop:postsurj-1d} on more general groups.

 It turns out that it is so, at least for \ca\ on full shifts.
-To see this, we need a preliminary lemma.
+To see this, we need some preparations.

 \begin{lemma} Let $\Acal$ be a post-surjective \ca\ on a finitely generated group $\GG$ and let $F$ be its global transition function.
-There exists $N \geq 0$ such that, given any three configurations
+There exists $N\geq0$ such that, given any three configurations

 with $c=F(e)$ and